CU-SYSC3010W25/sysc3010-project-l2-g6/README.md

-# interprePi - Setting up the System
+# SYSC 3010 - interprePi - Setting up the System
+**TA: Afsoon Khodaee**

+**Project Members:**
+- Andrew Rivera

+// add your names here

+## Project Summary

 // please add your respective sections of code and set up instructions

+# Repo Structure of Relevant Folders:
+  - Folder Descriptions:
+      - src
+      - EndtoEndDemo
+      - UnitTestDemo
+      - config
+      - WeeklyUpdates

+  - Setup Descriptions

+# Folders
-## Within the src folder:
+## src folder:
 The src folder contains all source code.
 It is divided into sub folders: GUI, camera, output, pi3, and processorFull.
-- GUI: This folder contains the GUI to firebase listener file, both the interpreter and signer html files, our local database to hold the chat log (conversation.db), and a folder containing the interprePi icons for when we navigate to the site on our browser.
+- **GUI:** This folder contains the GUI to firebase listener file, both the interpreter and signer html files, our local database to hold the chat log (conversation.db), and a folder containing the interprePi icons for when we navigate to the site on our browser.

+- **camera:** This directory contains the camera and servo implementations alongside the firebase listener file, config file and addip shell script.
+The servo implementation is wihtin the Camera.py file to ensure that both devices can work asynchronously and prevent GPIO conflicts.
+The Listener.py file is used to listen to changes on the database such as servo direction and stream state.

-## Within the EndToEndDemo folder:
+## EndToEndDemo folder:
 This folder contains all of our listener and writing files for our end to end demo.
 We have a listener and writer file for each pi that is connected to the firebase.

-## Within the UnitTestsDemo folder:
+## UnitTestsDemo folder:
 This folder contains all the files we used for our unit test demo.
 This folder is divided into sub folders as well: GUI, camera, ethernet_connection, pi3, processor, and servo.
-- GUI: this folder contains a test file to check that the speaker and microphone buttons on the GUI update the firebase accordingly, another test file to ensure that the GUI is grabbing the current gesture and displaying it on the GUI, a test file to validate the stream is being displayed on our GUI, and a test to validate that our web server is up and running.
+- **GUI:** This folder contains a test file to check that the speaker and microphone buttons on the GUI update the firebase accordingly, another test file to ensure that the GUI is grabbing the current gesture and displaying it on the GUI, a test file to validate the stream is being displayed on our GUI, and a test to validate that our web server is up and running.

+- **camera:** This directory contains the test file for the camera component, test_camera.py.
+It verifies the cameras connection with the Raspberry Pi and runs a script to preview the camera's input for 5 seconds to visually see it working.

+- **ethernet_connection:** This directory contains the test file for the connection between the camera and proccesor node, test_ethernet.py and test_receive_ethernet.py.
+It verifies the physical connection between the two nodes by checking if the correct ips are added to each device and checks to see if it able to send and receive (ping) data between thetwo nodes.

+- **servo:** This directory contains the test file for the servo, test_servo.py.
+It tests the functionality of the hardware devices by checking the max, min, and out of range angle values.
+As well as testing for the correct GPIO connection, max and min duty cycles.

-## Within the config folder:
+## config folder:
 This folder contains the access key JSON file for our firebase DB.

-## Within the WeeklyUpdates folder:
+## WeeklyUpdates folder:
 This folder contains all of our WIPURs.
 This folder is divided into subfolders containing our team's WIPUR from every week.

+# Setup Instructions:

 ## Setting up the GUI